Table of Contents

-	Once a representative from Zwicker realizes you are, they may tone down the aggressiveness of their tactics.
+Once a representative realizes you are, they may tone down the aggressiveness of their tactics.
 If they don’t, you have the resources you need to report them to the FTC and your state attorney general.

 Send an Expired SOL Notification Letter

 If you believe that your debt has expired under your state’s statute of limitations, you should send a letter to Zwicker and Associates informing them of this information.

 This tactic, if applicable, is a great way to get the collection agency off your back.
 Once a statute of limitation is expired, Zwicker and Associates cannot sue you through court for the debt.